chainwayxyz/citrea-docs/developer-documentation/cook-l3.md

 ```

 ##### Step 3.2: Setup environment
-Then, let's setup our environment using `.envrc` file (alternatively you can set them in your shell):
+Then, let's setup our environment using the `.envrc` file (alternatively you can set them in your shell):

 ```bash
 ##################################################